Syam-1133/AI-Car-Racing-Simulation/README.md

 # AI Car Racing Simulation

-This project is an interactive AI car racing simulation built with Python and Pyglet.
-It demonstrates how neural networks and genetic algorithms can be used to evolve self-driving cars that learn to navigate a racetrack.
+An AI-powered car racing simulation built with **Python** and **Pyglet**.
+This project demonstrates how simple neural networks and genetic algorithms can evolve self-driving cars to navigate a racetrack—using only pure Python and the built-in `math` module (no numpy, pytorch, tensorflow, or other ML libraries).

 ---